sno2/secret_store/README.md

 await store.getItem("password"); // my-secret-password
 ```

+You can also pass in an `iv` into the `SecretStore` constructor which will be
+the initializer vector used in the encryption/decryption.

 ## API

 The API matches completely to the [`localStorage` object](https://developer.mozilla.org/en-US/docs/Web/API/Storage), except that the `getItem` and `setItem` properties are asynchronous to allow for the cryptographic algorithms to run.